 Jump forward to the late 1800s, when consumers and merchants exchanged goods using the idea of credit, exchanging what were called "credit coins and papers" as temporary currency.
 This started among small merchants, but the idea of credit payments quickly spread to other industries.

 Around 1885, loyal customers of hotels and department stores received what can be considered early paper store credit cards.
 The credit lines were typically only for one location, but sometimes were accepted by competing merchants, too.

 Metal Money: Coins, Cards, and Charga-Plates

 In 1914, Western Union gave metal plates to select customers that allowed them to defer payment until a later date.
 Oil companies followed suit in the next decade by creating similar courtesy cards that could finance gas and repair services at their stations.

 Next came the Charga-Plate, a metal card developed as early as 1928 that fit in wallets, was personalized with embossed cardholder’s information, almost like a military dog tag, and had paper on the back for the cardholder’s signature.
 The embossed card helped sales clerks quickly make imprints of the details for processing.
 These cards were issued from the 1930s through the 1950s, primarily by larger merchants for use in their store networks.

 The First Bank Card: Charg-It

-The next credit card milestone came in 1946 when the first bank card system, called “Charg-It” was introduced by Brooklyn, New York banker John Biggins.
-The Charg-It model worked very similar to modern credit cards: A customer would use the card to pay a retailer, the issuing bank would reimburse the retailer, and then sought payment from the customer.
+The next credit card milestone came in 1946, when the first bank card system, called “Charg-It,” was introduced by Brooklyn, New York, banker John Biggins.
+The Charg-It model worked very similarly to modern credit cards: A customer would use the card to pay a retailer, and the issuing bank would reimburse the retailer and then seek payment from the customer.

-At this point, Charg-It cards only worked at stores located very close to the card’s issuing bank.
+At that point, Charg-It cards only worked at stores located very close to the card’s issuing bank.
 These early credit cards were not national payment tools yet.